 We admit students who can meet grade level expectations in the curriculum given the support available.
 We do not offer the full continuum of special education programs as mandated by law for public schools in the United States.

-Parents are required to submit an online application, pay the application fee, and provide all relevant documentation for the Admission Committee to review.
+Parents are required to submit an online application, pay the application fee, and provide all relevant documentation for the Admissions Committee to review.

-Failure to completely disclose special needs and intervention documentation during the application process may result in the reversal of any admission offer made without previous knowledge of a child’s situation.
+Failure to completely disclose special needs and intervention documentation during the application process may result in the reversal of any admissions offer made without previous knowledge of a child’s situation.

 Documentation required includes previous testing and/or evaluations other than standardized national-based testing, i.e. NWEA MAP, SSAT, IOWA, etc.:

 - 504 Plan (modifications and accommodations needed to support a student with special needs)